etorr/armada/README.md

-# ArmadaBox
+# ARMADA
-Automated Server for Consuming Media on ARM architecture
+ARM Automation with Dockers/Ansible
 # Built for Arm